-Feelings & thoughts - "How did this video make you feel?", "what did you think about...?" - Feelings and thoughts can create an in-depth discussion, in which ALL students can participate, even the ones that are struggling with the topic.
+Feelings & thoughts - "How did this video make you feel?", "what did you think about...?" - Feelings and thoughts can create an in-depth discussion, in which ALL learners can participate, even the ones that are struggling with the topic.

-Create a contest - Let students answer as fast as they can or give as many answers as they can on something that is related to the video content.
+Create a contest - Let learners answer as fast as they can or give as many answers as they can on something that is related to the video content.
 This can definitely draw their attention and motivate them to "play"

 Use Annoto to mark keynote moments in the lecture